proteansec/visual-studio-projects/README.md

 	Windows kernel driver that hooks MSR entries and runs arbitrary function when the sysenter instruction is used for system calls.

+* **hookssdt**

+	Windows kernel driver that hooks SSDT system calls, which is able to hook arbitrary system calls regardless of whether they're being called with "int 0x2e" or sysenter.

 * **isdebuggerpresent**

     A project that uses IsDebuggerPresent function that can detect whether a debugger is being used to debug the current program.
 There are two articles where this project is relevant: